jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 While emotional and spiritual work may help, porn's appeal is simple:

-It's not appealing because you're broken, empty, or [have an addictive personality](/sobriety-benefits/).
+It's not appealing because you're broken, empty, or [have an addictive personality](https://www.clearscope.io/sobriety-benefits/){: target="_blank"}.
 Porn is appealing because orgasms feel good and are the result of giving in to the most powerful drive on the planet; the need to procreate.

-Pornography allows you to get this effect whenever you want with as much variety you desire.
+The easy access to internet pornography allows you to get this effect whenever you want with as much variety as you desire.

-Porn hijacks the brain by taking advantage of something called [The Coolidge Effect](https://www.sciencedirect.com/science/article/pii/S0303720717304938).
+Porn hijacks and rewires the brain by taking advantage of something called [The Coolidge Effect](https://www.sciencedirect.com/science/article/pii/S0303720717304938){: target="_blank"}.
 If you don't read the article, here's the abridged version:

 It's basically impossible to get bored of sexual variety.
 A man will choose a new sexual partner over food and water.
 Normally, he doesn't have that many options, but pornography creates the illusion of choice.

 The human mind has a surprisingly difficult time distinguishing between real and imagined events.
-Part of the reason pornography is addictive is why scary movies are scary.
+Part of the reason why viewing porn is addictive is why scary movies are scary.

 We know it's not in front of us, but we have a hormonal and physiological response anyway.